stevenson-space/shs/Contribute.md

 # Student contributors needed to maintain Stevenson.Space

 Stevenson.Space was created in 2016 and has been a student-run project ever since.
 The site doesn't run itself and requires constant maintenance, bug fixes and upgrades only made possible by its contributors.
-Unknown to many, the code for the website is open-sourced (publically available) and the opportunity to contribute to the website is extended to the entire Stevenson community.
+Unknown to many, the code for the website is [open-sourced](https://opensource.com/resources/what-open-source) and the opportunity to contribute to the website is extended to Stevenson students.
 We are currently looking for new contributors.

-The Spring Semester of 2022 will provide crucial experience to underclassmen who are interested in consistently contributing to all the major functions of the site into the future.
+The Spring semester of 2022 will provide crucial experience to underclassmen who are interested in consistently contributing to all the major functions of the site into the future.
 This work includes updating lunch menus, schedules, themes, holiday messages, and fixing bugs that arise in our systems.
-Being a consistent contributor is a significant time commitment, even for relatively experienced developers.
+Being a consistent contributor is a significant time commitment.

-Those who are not up to the commitment of being a committed contributor, are still able to contribute to the site with no bureaucratic barriers to entry through Github.
+Those who are not interested in being a committed contributor, are still able to contribute to the site through Github.
+These contributions may include bug fixes or new features.

 ## Technical Overview
 Stevenson.Space uses the following languages/technologies